Samsung/tizen-docs/docs/platform/release-notes/tizen-8-0-m2.md

 #### New and changed features

 - Network
-  - Support 6GHz band for Wi-Fi 6E has been added.
+  - 6GHz band for Wi-Fi 6E has been added.
-  - New API for getting 6Ghz band support has been added.
+  - New API for getting 6GHz band support has been added.
   - New APIs to provide DHCP state and its event have been added.
   - New enumeration for no carrier error has been added.
 - Bluetooth